 Fort Worth Symphony Orchestra - Miguel Harth-Bedoya

-Frankfurt Radio Symphony Orchestra - Alain Altinoglu
+Frankfurt Radio Symphony - Alain Altinoglu

 Gurzenich Orchestra Cologne - Francois-Xavier Roth